 Another woven natural fabric, hemp actually has a lot of similarities with linen.
 The most significant of these is its tough and stiff texture which does soften over time but can leave a lot of wrinkles.
 We can best describe hemp’s texture as a cross between cotton and canvas.
 What’s more, this plant grows twice as fast as cotton and only needs a third of the water in comparison.
 The plant also naturally repels insects, so hemp can forgo pesticides and be organically produced by default.
 Despite this fact, many farmers still use fertilisers and insecticides that degrade soil and spoil the surrounding ecosystem.

-What are some benefits of this fabric?
+What are the benefits of hemp fabric

 Here’s some more of hemp’s natural benefits and uses.